goscore-me/goscore-me.github.io/_documentation/user_consent.md

   #### Response

   When the gotrack process is done, you will get a response with the result.
-This will either be a success, error or a status (status available in iframe mode only) and will be delivered to the specified callback_url.
+This will either be a success, error or a status (status available in iframe mode only) and will be delivered to the specified callback_uri.
 Based on your integration of gotrack, the response will be delivered using on of the following means:

-  * Redirect integration - the response will be sent using query parameters to the specified callback_url.
+  * Redirect integration - the response will be sent using query parameters to the specified callback_uri.
   * Iframe integration - the response will be sent to the parent window using a postMessage notification.

 left_code_blocks: